M0dzie/minishell/README_msapin.md

 bash: cd: cursus/: No such file or directory
 bash: cd: too many arguments
 ```
-_doesn't change the directory but if some arguments are wrong or if more
+_Doesn't change the directory but if some arguments are wrong or if more
-than one argument while print an error_
+than one argument while print an error._
 - too many arguments error as the priority over No such file or directory,
 minishell isn't a directory but it's the second argument that trigger the error